Voyagers 1 & 2

 This past week brought humanity’s farthest and longest-lived spacecraft – Voyagers 1 and 2 – into the picture again for two reasons: it would have been Carl Sagan’s 85th birthday on November 9; and Voyager 2 made a new discovery.

 Let’s start from the beginning and talk about what the Voyagers really are.
 In 1977, just eight years after humans had landed on the moon, another epic journey began.
 Twin robotic probes Voyager 1 and Voyager 2 were launched in 1977, with the primary mission to study the planetary systems of Jupiter and Saturn.
 They made game changing discoveries, such as the active volcanoes on Io and liquid-water oceans on Europa (both are Jupiter’s moons), imaging the complexities of Saturn’s rings, as well as studying the atmosphere of its moon Titan.
 The data provided by them allowed scientists to send further missions to Jupiter, Saturn and their moons (check out our podcast on the Cassini Huygens mission to Saturn).
+You can also check out the blog on two missions bringing back soil samples from asteroids.

 Their journey did not end there.
 The mission was extended – 3 times; and over 42 years later, the intrepid spacecraft are still sending back data.
 Their extended mission is called the Voyager Interstellar Mission (VIM) with the new objective: “to extend the NASA exploration of the solar system beyond the neighborhood of the outer planets to the outer limits of the Sun’s sphere of influence, and possibly beyond.”